Fort Hoods leads swift water rescue training with Killeen firefighters

 |0

-This work, Fort Hoods leads swift water rescue training with Killeen firefighters [Image 4 of 4], by Eric Franklin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Hoods leads swift water rescue training with Killeen firefighters, by Eric Franklin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.